intel/supra-on-oneapi/README.md

 `cat supra.log`

-it will show every node performance and the average performance in Millisecond.
+it will show every node performance performance in Millisecond.

 ## 3. Additional Note